ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 * **Full** - Products that are not counted are considered missing and will get a quantity of "0" assigned.

-* **Partial** - Products that are not counted are not reconciled and their quantity will remain the same.
+* **Partial** - Products that are not counted are not reconciled and their availability will remain the same.

 ![picture](pictures/Planned_Reconciliation_Types_09_07.png)